Thanks to Accreditation Mentors

 You must have:

-- at least five years’ experience working professionally in museums, with recent experience at curator or manager level
+- at least three years’ experience working professionally in museums, with experience at curator or manager level

 How to apply